reza-mirjahanian/awesome-blockchain/Axelar Network/Develop/learn/a.md

 ### **1. What is the Axelar Network?**
 - **Answer:** Axelar is a decentralized interoperability network that enables cross-chain communication and asset transfers.
 It provides tools like **General Message Passing (GMP)** and **Axelar Scan** to simplify cross-chain development and troubleshooting.

-### **2. What is the role of a Developer Advocate at Axelar?**
-- **Answer:** A Developer Advocate (e.g., Idris Oli) educates developers on Axelar’s tools (like GMP and Axelar Scan), creates tutorials/demos, and helps troubleshoot cross-chain transactions.

 ---